JakeChampion/fetch/README.md

 implementations of `window.fetch`, therefore the code from this polyfill doesn't have any effect on those browsers.
-If you believe you've encountered an error with how `window.fetch` is implemented in any of these browsers, you should file an issue with that browser vendor instead on this project.
+If you believe you've encountered an error with how `window.fetch` is implemented in any of these browsers, you should file an issue with that browser vendor instead of this project.

   [fetch specification]: https://fetch.spec.whatwg.org